 My Through Story

 With these questions and the start of the new season came a lot of reflection.
+I realized my truth and finally acknowledged it.
 My truth about the seemingly wild jump from sprinter to mid-distance?
-It was easy.

 Seeing this success drop off the following season was disheartening.
 Trying new workouts, seeing slower race times, my mind constantly drifted to these questions.